Haricharan1212/IITM-Academics/EE2001 Digital Systems/Digsys Notes.md

 Keep track of x and y coordinates, using ${k/2}$ bits for x coordinates and ${k/2}$ bits for y coordinate.
 This uses 2 * (32 5-input AND gates) and the memory cell is at the intersection of these two rows and columns.

-1k memory, using coincident decoding
+1024 words memory, using coincident decoding
 ![600](Pasted%20image%2020220606094034.png)

 **Address Multiplexing in DRAM**
 ![500](../Images/Pasted%20image%2020220606094258.png)
-Strobes: Essentially enable pins, that enable the data in register to the decoder when 0
+**Strobes**: Essentially enable pins, that enable the data in register to the decoder when 0
 - RAS: Row address strobe
 - CAS: Column address strobe
 First, RAS is made 0, a particular row is chosen, then CAS is made 0, the respective column is chosen, then the data is read/written.
-After that, both strobes are reset to 0
+After that, both strobes are reset to 1
 ---
 #### Programmable Logic Devices